sph-mn/sph-sc-lib/readme.md

 # queue
-a fifo queue with the operations enqueue and dequeue that can enqueue structs of mixed types. for elements what is needed is a struct with a queue_node_t field with a custom name. a queue_node_t object to be added must not already be in the queue. the queue does not need to allocate memory. depends on queue.c
+a fifo queue with the operations enqueue and dequeue that can enqueue structs of mixed types. elements need to be a struct with a field queue_node_t with a specific name. a queue_node_t object to be added must not already be in the queue. the queue will use and reference the queue_node field and does not need to allocate new memory. depends on queue.c

 ## example usage
 ```c